 The striving yogis could attain godhood, but with the coming of the Tantras, it was explained that we are already liberated, and that we exist as emanations of The One.

 This great conceptual leap in Indian religiousity taken by the Tantras was foreshadowed in the Vedas, most specifically in the stories of the yogi-like Kesins (“long hairs”) of the Rig Veda, who were “friends with this god and that god.”

 The cults of Tantra settled both householders and yogis into the seat of divinity by claiming that the identity of initiated practitioners was Shiva himself.

-The close association with the Gods that found potent expression in the Gita and in the deity tales of the Puranas (the sacralized stories of the gods that were composed in the early Common Era–contemporary with the Gita) circle round completely in the Tantric equalization of human and divine natures.
+The close association with the Gods that found potent expression in the Gita and in the deity tales of the Puranas (the sacralized stories of the gods that were composed in the early Common Era—contemporary with the Gita) comes back around in the Tantric equalization of human and divine natures.